Synesthesia in literature: As romantic pathology

 This category of synesthesia combines the previous two: the character's synesthesia is portrayed as pathology — but a "glorious" pathology, allowing them to perceive more sublime levels of reality.
 In Holly Payne's novel, The Sound of Blue, the character, Milan, a composer, perceives music as having beautiful color, but his synesthetic experience indicates an oncoming epileptic seizure: "Without color, he heard nothing.
 He filled notebooks with the sound of yellow and red.
 Purple.
 Green...
 Like Liszt and Stravinsky, Kandinsky and Rimbaud, Milan shared the multisensory perception of synesthetes, and unfortunately the seizures that about 4 per cent of them endured...
 Milan's epilepsy resulted from his multisensory experiences."

 As health and balance for some individuals

 Duffy argues that in this category of novel, the ability to perceive synesthetically represents health and balance for the particular character.
 When such characters experience emotional trauma, they lose the ability to perceive synesthetically.
 After the trauma is resolved, the character regains synesthetic perception, which represents health and wholeness for that individual.
 Examples of such characters are found in Jane Yardley's novel, Painting Ruby Tuesday and in Wendy Mass's children's novel, A Mango-Shaped Space.
 In the latter novel, the 13-year-old character, Mia loses her synesthesia after her beloved cat dies, but regains it after she works through the trauma.
 As her therapist tells her, "Your colors will return, Mia, I promise.
 And you'll feel three-dimensional again."

+Synesthesia in adult fiction

+Below is a short list of books in which one of the main characters is portrayed as experiencing synesthesia.